balena-io/etcher/docs/CLI.md

 ----------------

-Setting the `ETCHER_CLI_ROBOT` environment variable allows other applications to easily consume the output of the Etcher CLI in real-time When using the `ETCHER_CLI_ROBOT` option, the `--yes` option is implicit, therefore you need to manually specify `--drive`.
+Setting the `ETCHER_CLI_ROBOT` environment variable allows other applications to easily consume the output of the Etcher CLI in real-time.
+When using the `ETCHER_CLI_ROBOT` option, the `--yes` option is implicit, therefore you need to manually specify `--drive`.